EducationalVideoCenter/WAC/CONTRIBUTING.md

 There are several ways you can contribute to our open curriculum project.

 Primary Goals for the Global Sprint:
-1. Contributors can share lesson plans, documents or other educational material you find useful in our google resource folder here
+1. Contributors can share lesson plans, documents or other educational material you find useful in the [Contributor Resource Google Folder here](https://drive.google.com/drive/folders/1FZu6nEJjj0ZaGJmOw8c4chVAC5sx1FgB?usp=sharing)
 2. Contributors can provide feedback on our annotated urban-rural curriculum by using our google drive here or our github here